Work Package 3 - Concerted actions to strengthen collaboration with customs authorities

 - Often sold out before market surveillance evaluations can be conducted.

-To strengthen or obtain collaboration with customs authorities with the aim to improve market surveillance effectiveness.
+To strengthen or obtain collaboration between MSAs within Ecodesing and Energy Labelling (ED/EL) and customs authorities with the aim to improve market surveillance effectiveness.

 - Setting the focus of the action;